Last updated: August 20, 2024

 A home equity line of credit (HELOC) is a secured line of credit that is backed by your home’s value.
 A HELOC functions like a credit card – you get access to a revolving line of credit where you can borrow the amount you need, when you need it, up to a certain limit.

 If you’re wondering how much money you can borrow with a HELOC, the answer depends on several factors, including how much equity you have in your home, your income, and your credit score.
-Lenders will also look at your combined loan-to-value (CLTV) ratio to determine how likely you are to make your payments when carrying more than one loan.
+Lenders will also look at your combined loan-to-value (CLTV) ratio to determine how much equity you may have available in your home to borrow from.

 Calculate how much you can borrow with a HELOC